Xilinx/graffitist/README.md

 1. **Static Mode.** Quantization thresholds (hence scale factors) are determined based on statistics of activations derived from a *calibration dataset*^.
 This results in quantized performance (INT8) that is usually competitive with floating-point baselines (FP32) without retraining.
 Note that while calibration can run on CPU within tens of minutes, use of GPU is recommended due to its ~O(n^2) runtime complexity.

-1. **Retrain Mode.** Quantization thresholds and weights are simultaneously trained (ALT method) for improved accuracy and further reduced precision (e.g. INT4).
+1. **Retrain Mode.** Quantization thresholds and weights are simultaneously trained (TQT method) for improved accuracy and further reduced precision (e.g. INT4).
 This approach yields highly accurate and compact DNN implementations on a fixed-point target.
 In many cases, INT8 retrained networks match FP32 accuracy while INT4 retrained networks reach within 1-3% of it depending on network topology.
-Recovery is achieved within 5 epochs of ALT retraining.
+Recovery is achieved within 5 epochs of TQT.

 *^small randomly chosen subset of the validation set with appropriate pre-processing applied*